-Some of you in the room have entire in-house marketing departments at your disposal, this therefore is a small insight into what they do and how you can use them to the best of your advantage.
+Some of you have entire in-house marketing departments at your disposal, this therefore is a small insight into what they do and how you can use them to the best of your advantage.

 For others, it may provide insight into just what can be achieved on a personal level with a little personality PR.

-For the in-house marketers in the room – we often take yearly strategy sessions with your team to build a calendar then leave you to it, or help support you with one facet such as content creation or PR.
+For in-house marketers – we often take yearly strategy sessions with your team to build a calendar then leave you to it, or help support you with one facet such as content creation or PR.

 The stage is now set to tell your story.

 If you have any questions or are ready to take your brand to the next level – Contact Briana Cicchelli at email@example.com to discuss in more detail.